MP for Maidstone and Malling

 Shadow Solicitor General

-Helen Grant is a Conservative MP for Maidstone and Malling, first elected in 2010.
-She currently serves as Shadow Solicitor General (since 6 November 2024) and has previously held junior ministerial roles in the Ministry of Justice and the Department for Culture, Media and Sport, as well as serving on several parliamentary committees.
+Helen Grant is the Conservative MP for Maidstone and Malling, first elected in 2010.
+She currently serves as Shadow Solicitor General (since November 2024) and has previously held junior ministerial roles in the Department for Justice and in Culture, Media and Sport, as well as seats on several parliamentary committees.

 Generated 21 February 2026